DanielKoren/license-sys/README.md

 this system consists of 2 seperate projects:

-* **web** - website panel (written in PHP and MySQL) allows users to create an account and pay for subscription (maybe add an admin panel to manage accounts table)
+* **web** - website panel (written in PHP and MySQL) allows users to create an account and pay for subscription

 * **client** - gui app (written in C++) that allows to login and download and run the protected software.

 ### 0x1) web files

 ```
-/css/        - Contains all css files
+/css/        - Contains css files
-/images/     - Contains all images
+/images/     - Contains images
+/files/      - Contains exe files
+ * has .htaccess file with Deny from all to block all web access to that directory and its contents

 config.php - Contains global variables
-database.class.php - PHP class that allows easier interaction with MySQLi db.
+database.class.php - PHP class wrapper around MySQLi procedural functions.

 index.php - Homepage
 register.php - Register page